Bhaaliver/Six-Seconds/README.md

 Six Seconds Submission

-1.I want to make this project because when I was little and learning to play DnD turns during combat always took along time
+1. I want to make this project because when I was little and learning to play DnD turns during combat always took along time

-2.You would need a basic understanding of DND fundamentals, if the server was running you would need no technical skills
+2. You would need a basic understanding of DND fundamentals, if the server was running you would need no technical skills

 3. To install you need to run this command git clone https://github.com/Bhaaliver/Six-Seconds-Front-End then cd into it by cd Six-Seconds-Front-End.
 Lastly you need to have Node JS install and then run this final command to run it in dev mode nom run dev